homieiot/homie-esp8266/README.md

 ## Usage

 In `config` mode, your Homie device will generate a Wi-FI AP named `Homie-XXXXXXXX`.
+The password is the id (`XXXXXXXX`).
+For example, if the AP is named `Homie-00a2e44d`, the password is `00a2e44d`.
 Connect to it and follow the instructions that should show on the web page.

 ## Contribute